 Galvanizing Global Action for the Implementation of Agenda 2030

-The President will use his office to mobilise global action for the full implementation of the 2030 Agenda focusing, in particular, on poverty eradication, zero hunger, quality education and climate action.
+The President is using his office to mobilise global action for the full implementation of the 2030 Agenda focusing, in particular, on poverty eradication, zero hunger, quality education and climate action.
 While these are all separate standing SDGs, they are intrinsically interlinked and complementary, as are all the SDGs.
 The President will, thus, raise awareness of the interconnected character of the SDGs, and focus on inclusion as a central and crosscutting issue.

-Goal 4 of the SDGs requires member States to ensure inclusive and equitable quality education, and to promote lifelong learning.
+Goal 4 of the SDGs requires Member States to ensure inclusive and equitable quality education, and to promote lifelong learning.
 The global illiteracy rate is, in numerical terms, quite high.
-More than one million people are illiterate and nearly two-thirds of all the illiterate adults in the world are female, the majority of whom are in developing countries
+More than one million people are illiterate and nearly two-thirds of all the illiterate adults in the world are female, the majority of whom are in developing countries.

 Ensuring access to free and quality primary and secondary education, as well as affordable and inclusive vocational and technical education, is vital.
 This is imperative, given the reality that no nation can develop beyond its educational capacity, particularly the capacity of its teachers.
 Our commitment to remove impediments to girls’ access to quality education is a priority for the PGA.
 Specifically, the President will focus on: